prashanthselvam/chartmetric-trigger-cities-v2/README.md

 ## Project Deployment

-This application is deployed using GitHub pages.
-Specifically, the code is deployed on the `gh-pages` branch.
-Follow the steps below to update the deloyment.
+The code here powers the Map component on the Chartmetric Trigger Cities website.
+We expose the production js and css files using Github pages.
+In case you need to make changes to the site, you can follow the steps below.

 1. Commit and push the latest changes to the main branch.
 2. Run `npm run deploy`.
 This script is responsible for generating updated .js and .css files.
 There will be 4 files